 A list of all the previously published versions of your website is displayed.

-Step 2: Restore the desired version
+Step 2: Restore a previously published version

 - Locate the version you want to restore.